ewwmy/cheatsheets/typescript-en.md

 ## Generics

-> Generic is a special placeholder for a type, used as a template in functions, classes, or interfaces to represent any valid type.
+> Generic is a placeholder for a type, used as a template in functions, classes, or interfaces to represent any valid type.
+The type remains consistent throughout the function, class or interface (where this generic is defined for), meaning it cannot change once replaced with a specific type.

 ```typescript
 function identity<T>(data: T): T {